nrobinson2000/po-util/README.md

 [![Circle CI](https://circleci.com/gh/nrobinson2000/po-util/tree/master.svg?style=svg)](https://circleci.com/gh/nrobinson2000/po-util/tree/master)
 [![](https://img.shields.io/twitter/url/http/shields.io.svg?style=social&maxAge=2592000)](https://twitter.com/intent/tweet?ref_src=twsrc%5Etfw&text=Check%20out%20po-util.%20It%27s%20a%20handy%20script%20for%20installing%20and%20using%20the%20%40particle%20Toolchain%20on%20Linux%20and%20macOS.&tw_p=tweetbutton&url=https%3A%2F%2Fnrobinson2000.github.io/po-util/)

-# About

-Particle Offline Utility, pronounced `po-util`, is a script for installing and using the Particle Toolchain on Linux and macOS.
+Particle Offline Utility, pronounced `po-util`, is a tool for installing and using the Particle Toolchain on Linux and macOS.

 `po-util` makes it easy for developers to download the Particle Toolchain and install the required dependencies to quickly begin creating projects using the Particle Platform.